430058Mauger1/Unit-15-Assignment-2/docs/README.md

 ### Typography

-The fonts I have selected for the website is Arial because it was designed for readability, making it accessible to a wide range of audiences, including those with visual impairments.
+The font I have selected for the website is Arial because it was designed for readability, making it accessible to a wide range of audiences, including those with visual impairments.
 It is also a web-safe font, meaning it is commonly pre-installed on most computers and devices.
 In summary, the chosen typography aids in meeting accessibility requirements and enhances the website's usability and clarity.
-If the arial font is not available I have selected fall backs with the same benefits to arial.
-Helvetica is my second fall back since it is also easy to read, versatile, and web-safe.
+If the Arial font is not available I have selected fallbacks with the same benefits as Arial.
+Helvetica is my second fallback since it is also easy to read, versatile, and web-safe.
 If that is not available then I'll go with sans-serif, since it has the same benefits as Arial and Helvetica.

 ## Testing